syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 # Getting Started

-This section explains the steps required to populate a chart with data, title, data labels, and tooltips.
-This section covers only the minimal features that are needed to get started with chart.
+This section explains the steps required to populate a chart with data, a title, data labels, and tooltips.
+This section covers only the minimal features needed to get started with chart.

 ## Adding chart reference